Bluestacks Alternatives for iPhone Users

 - Use hardware H.264 encoding.
 If laggy, switch to H.265 only if stable.

-- Keep snapshots of working configs and refer to emulator runs slowly on iOS — performance optimization guide for tuning.
+- Keep snapshots of working configs and refer to speed up a slow Android emulator on iOS for tuning.

 Option 3: Signed IPA Runtimes